 An unlock air valve located on the front wall, close to the entrance door allows emergency depletion of the door and locking cylinders.
-Another unlock valve is located in the front service compartment and allows emergency opening from outside the cabin.
+Another unlock valve is located in the front service compartment and allows opening the door from the outside.
 To open the door in an emergency situation, first turn the unlock valve in the direction of the arrows and push (or pull) the door open.
 To close the door after emergency opening, return the valve to its initial position, open the door using the door cylinder, then close the door normally.